jasoncorneliog/ssh-config-bastion/README.md

 2. Place the .pem key under the /Port_Forwarding folder.

-3. Configure the ssh_config file by editing the following fields
+3. Configure the ssh_config file by editing the following fields.
+You can CTRL + F the following and replace it with your respective variables.

 ```
 database_name - Change it to your preferred alias of the database.